Perfecting Your Bathroom Light

 Start With the Ceiling and Vanity Light, Then Work Your Way Down

 First, ceiling–mounted or recessed lighting overhead for general illumination.
-You’ll also want to light the vanity area with some excellent task lighting, which can be a fixture above the mirror or sconces on either side.
+You’ll also want to light the vanity area with some excellent task lighting, which can be a fixture above the mirror or sconces on either side, or a combination of the two with a lighted vanity mirror.
 And you need to light the shower and tub area.
 You might also consider strip lighting under wall–mounted cabinets, which makes them appear to float in space, as well as illumination for wall art.

 Don’t Overdo It, But Don’t Under-Do It Either

 People often have a tendency to pop a dozen can lights into the ceiling to make sure the bathroom is bright enough, but then you end up with a ceiling that looks like Swiss cheese.
 Everything in moderation.
 Though, don’t make the mistake of under-lighting your bathroom, because ample lighting is important.
 Another reason dimmers are key.

 Avoid Direct Down-Lighting and Asymetrical Lighting.

 You should avoid light pointing directly down on your head because it will be harsh and unflattering.
 Instead, position your ceiling light over the walkway area so you’re lit from behind rather than directly in front of the vanity.
 Asymmetrical lighting is another mistake.
 Placing a fixture on just one side of your mirror will create uneven illumination and make grooming difficult.
 Lastly, clear bulbs with filaments are popular these days, but they cast a shadow on everything.
 Go for something opaque or frosted instead.